cpoulinn/starter-hugo-academic/content/authors/admin/_index.md

 ---
 </br>

-Whether you need someone to teach your new trainee about laboratory work, or you have a previously abandoned paper that needs to be completed and published, I can lend my 10+ years of experience in bio-optical oceanography.
+Whether you need someone to teach your new trainee about laboratory work, or you have a previously abandoned dataset that needs to be analyzed and published, I can lend my 10+ years of experience in bio-optical oceanography.

 #### <font color=#20B2AA>I can assist with:</font> </br>